 Identity theft continues to be more than just a costly headache.
 Once the bad guys have your identity information they can make repeated attempts to try to access your accounts, apply for credit in your name, and even steal your tax refund.

 We’re partnering with News Channel 12 to honor nonprofit volunteers who make our community thrive.
 Each month, we’re choosing a different nonprofit and asking them to select a valuable volunteer to receive the SESLOC Cares for Community Award.
-We’re thrilled to introduce Michael Camacho-Craft, from the Good Samaritan Shelter
+We’re thrilled to introduce Len Hoskins, from the DANA Adobe.

 We’re partnering with News Channel 12 to honor nonprofit volunteers who make our community thrive.
 Each month, we’re choosing a different nonprofit and asking them to select a valuable volunteer to receive the SESLOC Cares for Community Award.
-We’re thrilled to introduce Candice Monge, from CALM.
+We’re thrilled to introduce David Cook, from Community Partners in Caring.